charto/cxsd/README.md

-cxml
+cxsd
 ====

-(Currently incomplete and not operational) streaming XML parser using node-expat (requires node-gyp to compile).
+(Currently incomplete and not operational) streaming XSD parser using node-expat (requires node-gyp to compile).

-Uses XSD schema information to read XML into nice JavaScript structures.

 Downloads schema files and keeps a local cache in the file system.